 Early Years of his life

-Melchior de Marion Brésillac was born on 2nd December 1813 in the town of Castlenaudary, near Carcassonne in the South of France.
+Melchior de Marion Brésillac was born on 2nd December 1813 in the town of Castelnaudary, near Carcassonne in the South of France.
 He was the eldest of five children (three boys and two girls).
 His parents – Gaston and Josephine – have been described as “full of Christian faith”.
 Because of the state of primary education and the prevailing “atmosphere” in post- Revolution France, Gaston and Josephine decided to educate the children themselves.
 Melchior proved to be a good student.

 Further Education